richhuynhyo/gallery-accordion/README.md

-# Rich Gallery Accordian
+# Rich Gallery Accordion

-Simple, Responsive Gallery with drop down accordian feature.
+Simple, Responsive Gallery with drop down accordion feature.

 ## Fully Customizeable
 With minimal base stylings for this plugin, the user has full control of its stylings.